philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 1. Retracting at the right moment
 2. Maintaining connections between the variables in the asserted clauses and in the current env.

 What if the goals in between the `assert` and `retract` fail?
 Then the `assert` will not get cleaned up.
-What if there are multipl solutions?
+What if there are multiple solutions?
 Then `retract` gets called too many times.

 This is somewhat reminiscent of controlling cleanup of resource usage like file handlers.
 Prolog offers the [`setup_call_cleanup/3`](https://www.swi-prolog.org/pldoc/man?predicate=setup_call_cleanup/3) for this use case.
 I don't think this solution works, since I believe the retract only gets cleaned up once.

-The other issue is that  `assert` treats variables as universally quantified, when they are more likely to be something that will be filled in later. `assert` breaks the connection between the logical variables in the term you are asserting and the variables you have in your current goal stack.
-I don't know how to recover this.
+The other issue is that  `assert` treats variables as universally quantified, when only some of them are. `assert` breaks the connection between the logical variables in the term you are asserting and the variables you have in your current goal stack.
+I don't know how to recover this behavior easily using `assert`.

-`assert(foo(X)), X=a, foo(b)` ought to fail under this reading, because `assert(foo(X))` retroactively means `assert(foo(a))` under this reading.
+For example, `assert(foo(X)), X=a, foo(b)` ought to fail under this reading, because `assert(foo(X))` retroactively means `assert(foo(a))` under this reading.
 But assert treats it like the clause `foo(X).` which says `foo` is true of everything.

 # The problem with pi